Series 4: Clippings

 Collection is open for research use.

 Divided into two sections: Bound and Loose.
-Loose are arranged chronologically or by subject.
+Loose are arranged chronologically or

 Series 4: Clippings; 1910-1939; Ray Stannard Baker Papers, Public Policy Papers, Department of Rare Books and Special Collections, Princeton University Library.